 8. How and Where Do You Store or Transfer My Personal Data?

 GFA World is committed to ensuring the security of your personal information.
-We will only store or transfer your personal data in the UK.
-This means that it will be fully protected under the GDPR.
+We will only store or transfer your personal data in the UK, with the exception of credit or debit card donations, which are processed by Stripe and may be processed outside the UK.
+This does not affect your GDPR rights, as Stripe are fully compliant with GDPR procedures.
+This means that your data will always be fully protected under the GDPR.

 To prevent unauthorised access, maintain data accuracy, and ensure the proper use of information, we have established and implemented appropriate physical, electronic and managerial procedures to safeguard and secure the information we collect online.
 GFA World uses Internet Encryption Software, Secure Socket Layer (SSL) Protocol when collecting or transferring sensitive data.
 Any information we have about you is stored in a secure location, and encrypted before being sent out (to our mailing house, Direct Debit provider, etc.)

 Credit/debit card information is put directly onto the website of our payment processor.
 It is never stored on our servers and is not accessible by GFA World employees.

 We may sometimes contract with the following third parties.
 In some cases, those third parties may require access to some or all of your personal data that we hold.

 Suite 6, Centre for Advanced Industry, North Shields, Tyne and Wear, NE29 6DE